tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if bdq:annotationSystem is not available; POTENTIAL_ISSUE if an annotation in bdq:annotationSystem exists with a matching bdq:annotationAlertIf; otherwise NOT_ISSUE.
+EXTERNAL_PREREQUISITES_NOT_MET if bdq:annotationSystem is not available; POTENTIAL_ISSUE if an annotation in the bdq:annotationSystem exists with a matching bdq:annotationAlertIf; otherwise NOT_ISSUE.

 ### Information Elements
 Consulted: